 Common Concerns and Questions about the Pneumococcal Vaccine for Seniors

-- How quickly does the vaccine work?
-It takes about two weeks after receiving the pneumococcal vaccine for immunity to build.
-Therefore, it’s a good idea to get vaccinated before winter or flu season, when respiratory infections are more prevalent.
+The vaccine takes about two weeks to build immunity.
+It’s best to get vaccinated before winter or flu season when respiratory infections are more common.

-- Is the pneumococcal vaccine the same as the flu vaccine?
 No. The pneumococcal vaccine protects against bacterial infections, while the flu vaccine targets the influenza virus.
-Both vaccines are recommended for seniors, as they protect against different but serious illnesses.
+Both vaccines are essential for older adults as they protect against different illnesses.

 Getting the Pneumococcal Vaccine: Where and How